itsVnp/itsVnp/README.md

-- 👋 Hi, I’m @itsVnp
+- 👋 Hi, I’m Vivekanand Pandey
-- 👀 I’m interested in ...
+- 💞️ I’m interested in android, java, flutter.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on ...
+- 👀 I’m looking to collaborate on Android projects.
-- 📫 How to reach me ...
+- 📫 How to reach me itsvnpandey@gmail.com.

 <!---
 itsVnp/itsVnp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.